nexiality/documentation/commands/ws/jwtParse(var,token,key).md

 ### Description
-This command parses the the JWT Token to get the payload with provided digitally signed key, and stores it to `var`.
+This command parses the JWT Token to get the payload with provided digitally signed key, and stores it to `var`.

 ### Parameters